The following educational materials are provided to you in accordance with Tex. Gov't Code Ann. §406.008(b).

 Yes.
 The deposition officer (“notary public”) must: record the testimony of the witness under oath in response to the written questions and prepare, certify and deliver the deposition transcript in accordance with Rule 203 of the Texas Rules of Civil Procedure.

 The section below provides a notary public with a list of prohibited acts that a notary public may not do in carrying out the duties of the notary's office.
-If a notary public performs any of the following acts, the notary may be subject to possible criminal prosecution, civil liability, and the revocation or suspension of the notary's notary public commission.
+If a notary public performs any of the following acts, the notary may be subject to possible criminal prosecution, civil liability, including liability under the Deceptive Trade Practices Act, and the revocation or suspension of the notary's notary public commission.

 A Notary Public may not:

 - perform acts, which constitute the practice of law;

 - prepare, draft, select, or give advice concerning legal documents;

 - use the phrase “notario” or “notario publico” to advertise notary services;